thomarite/ceos-testing/README.md

 # Nornir

+I am using 2.4.0.
 In the "nornir" folder you can find a python script "buid-config.py" using nornir to build BGP and ISIS config (via jinja2) and use napalm to push the config.
 All the inventory is based on the 3-node topology but it is easy to change it to a different one.
 You need to install the python libraries from requirements.txt

 This is the scructure.